Bendr0id/cryptonight-multi-miner/README.md

 # wolf-xmr-miner

-###NOTE: Wolf's XMR Miner is no longer maintained - please use https://github.com/genesismining/sgminer-gm.

 Wolf's OpenCL XMR Miner for AMD GPUs

 If you get an error about `clCreateBuffer`, lower your `rawintensity`.
 See the example config [xmr.conf](xmr.conf) for details.